SimoBor99/rt1_project/README.md

 * **Global variables**

 ```
-Here I define the global variables of the script:
+Here I define the global threshold variables of the program:
 SET var a_th to 2.0
 SET var d_th to 0.4
 ```

 * **Drive**